 Set Overall Budget

-You should start planning your wedding budget 12 months before the wedding day.
+You should start planning your wedding budget 12 months before the wedding day and prepare for wedding invitations.
 Only that way you will have time for improvisation and some unpredicted costs.

 You need to decide who is paying for the wedding.
 The traditional rule says that the bride’s parents pay all the costs.
 However, that rule doesn’t apply anymore.
 Nowadays, even the bride and groom themselves are paying or chipping in with their parents to pay wedding costs.
 Decide how much money everybody is ready to give so you can have some kind of overall.